Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-where we defined the dimensionless parameter $A\equiv a/M$. $A=1$ is the extreme Kerr case; $A>1$ is a naked singularity; thus, excluding the naked singularity scenario, the circular orbit would exist only in the extreme case, it would be precisely at the horizon, and thus (apart from being obviously unstable), it would be a null geodesic.
+where we defined the dimensionless parameter $A\equiv a/M$.
+Note that $A=1$ is the extreme Kerr case, and $A>1$ corresponds to a naked singularity; therefore (excluding the naked singularity scenario) the circular orbit would exist only in the extreme case, it would be precisely at the horizon, and thus it would be a null geodesic.
+Otherwise, no circular geodesics exist with angular velocity (\ref{velocityKerr}), and so $\mathbb{H}_{\alpha\beta}\ne0$ along any time-like circular geodesic.

-Finally, it is interesting to note that the velocity field (\ref{velocityKerr}) appeared independently, in a completely different context (not related to tidal effects), in a recent paper, see Eq.~(30) of \cite{VelocityKerr}.
-Therein it is shown that the Kerr-Newman metric can be obtained by a simple rescaling of an orthonormal tetrad field in Minkowski space, constructed from spheroidal coordinates in differential rotation, each spheroidal shell $r=constant$ rotating rigidly.
-It turns out that the angular velocity of the shells is precisely $v^{\phi}=v_{(\mathbb{H}=0)}^{\phi}$, both in Minkowski space and in the Kerr-Newman metric (with respect to the static observers); that is, in the light of our discussion above, the gyroscopes comoving with the shells measure vanishing magnetic curvature $\mathbb{H}_{\alpha\beta}$ and feel no force: $F_{{\rm G}}^{\alpha}=0$.